Files

 Description

-This letter, undated, is from Marie R Deane to United States (US) Senator William Langer.
-In it, Deane states that she, as someone of Arikara descent, does not believe that Attorney Ralph RH Case or the Tribal Council at Elbowoods are doing a good enough job representing The Three Affiliated Tribes of the Fort Berthold Reservation.
-See also "Letter from Senator Langer to Marie R Deane Regarding the Acquisition of Tribal Lands, August 5, 1949"
+This undated letter, from Marie R. Deane to United States (US) Senator William Langer, states that Deane, as someone of Arikara descent, does not believe attorney Ralph RH Case or the Tribal Council at Elbowoods are doing a good enough job representing The Three Affiliated Tribes of the Fort Berthold Reservation.

 Keywords

-Garrison Dam, Garrison Reservoir, Garrison Diversion, Mandan Hidatsa and Arikara Nation, The Three Affiliated Tribes of the Fort Berthold Reservation, Mandan, Nueta, Hidatsa, Arikara, Sahnish, land acquisition, land purchases, Elbowoods
+Garrison Dam, Garrison Reservoir, Garrison Diversion, Mandan Hidatsa and Arikara Nation, The Three Affiliated Tribes of the Fort Berthold Reservation, Mandan, Nueta, Hidatsa, Arikara, Sahnish, land acquisition, land purchases, Elbowoods, land taking, land seizure, taking

 Organizations Referenced